PKU-EMBL/LorBin-BASALT-Extrabinner/README.md

 ```

 ### Install LorBin via pip from scratch

-> If you want to run lorbin only

 You can install LorBin from pip.
 After installing Anaconda (or miniconda), first, obtain LorBin:
 git clone [https://github.com/PKU-EMBL/LorBin-BASALT-Extrabinner.git](https://github.com/PKU-EMBL/LorBin-BASALT-Extrabinner.git)